web3-geek/tronwallet-adapter/packages/adapters/foxwallet/README.md

 ### Caveats

 -   FoxWallet App doesn't implement `switchChain()`.
 -   Only support `NetworkType.Mainnet`, `NetworkType.Shasta` currently.
-- In foxwallet, `tronWeb` is a dynamic instance that will be reinitialized when necessary, so the way to access `tronWeb` ​​instance from FoxWallet:
+-   In FoxWallet, `tronWeb` is a dynamic instance that will be reinitialized when necessary, so the way to access `tronWeb` ​​instance from FoxWallet:
     -   Recommend:
     ```typescript
     const balance = await window.foxwallet.tronLink.tronWeb.trx.getBalance(address);
     ```
     -   Not recommend:
     ```typescript
     const tronWeb = window.foxwallet.tronLink.tronWeb;
     const balance = tronWeb.trx.getBalance(address);
     ```